raman162/UofICS410FinalProject/README.md

 #### BONUS: Classifying the top positive and top non-positive topic words

-As a bonus test, we would test the classifier predictions on the top positive and non-positive words generated from the [topic analysis](#topic-analysis) step.
+As a bonus test, we tested the classifier predictions on the top positive and non-positive words generated from the [topic analysis](#topic-analysis) step.